2016 Indian banknote demonetisation: Political impact

 Akshay Mangala, an assistant professor at Harvard Business School, called the move "the politics of visible disruption".
 He noted that the people might attribute the implementation shortcomings to institutional weakness while the government could take credit for its attempt to curb the black money.
 He also noted that it may result in the public opinion in favour of the government which is led by the BJP if the opposition parties, led by the INC, fail to form the countervailing narrative.
 Massachusetts Institute of Technology associated academics Abhijit Banerjee and Namrata Kala also opined the same.

 The BJP and its allies formed the government in six out of seven state legislative assemblies which went to the elections in 2017, including the most populous state, Uttar Pradesh.
 BJP improved its performance in Uttarakhand and Himachal Pradesh.
 In Manipur and Goa, INC secured the plurality while BJP came second and formed the government with the help of its allies.
 In Gujarat, BJP worsened its performance but retained the majority.
 The BJP and its allies lost to the INC in Punjab.

 Long term impact

+According to the RBI, more than 99% of the demonetised banknotes were back with the banks, leading to widespread speculation about the effectiveness of the entire exercise.
 In 2019, India experienced an economic slowdown which was attributed to demonetisation and several other factors.

-In 2020, a large number of users switched to digital payments with ease following the increase in COVID-19 pandemic in India.
-The rise in digital payments and cashless transactions was attributed to the demonetisation.
-Although with the new data released by RBI in Nov 2021, it is evident that cash circulation in India has actually increased by multi fold since demonetization and demonetization has not necessarily transferred cash users to digital users.
+During the COVID-19 pandemic, there was an increase in digital payments.
+The general rise in digital payments and cashless transactions has been attributed to the demonetisation.
+Although data released by RBI in Nov 2021 showed that cash circulation in India has actually increased significantly since demonetisation and demonetisation has not necessarily converted cash users to digital users.

-As of November 2021, further increase in digital payments and bank notes in circulation was seen.
+As of November 2021, further increases in digital payments and bank notes in circulation have been seen.
+It is reported by media outlets that GDP estimation methodologies have also been changed by the Finance Ministry post-demonetisation, allegedly to make the estimates look more promising.

+In 2023, RBI had issued orders to restrict and eventually end the supply of ₹2000 bank notes.
+RBI's arguments given for this decision were that lower denomination notes are in adequate circulation and that these currency notes are not commonly used for transactions.
+These arguments have drawn a lot of criticism from independent thinkers and was predicted to unilaterally hit Small and medium enterprises.